 |As with any medicine, very rarely, severe allergic reactions occur following immunisation (< 1 in 4 million doses)|

-We have a large capacity liquid nitrogen cylinder and offer liquid nitrogen cryotherapy at any time during the working week.
+We have a large capacity liquid nitrogen cylinder and offer liquid nitrogen cryotherapy We usually replenish our supply on a Monday and it may run out towards the end of the week.
 An appointment is required with the nurses.

 We run one-on-one nursing sessions for patients wishing to quit smoking.
 During this appointment we look at the patient’s history of smoking, benefits of quitting, setting a quit date, looking at barriers and implementing strategies to overcome any barriers.
 We have available numerous materials and pamphlets.
 We are qualified to prescribe nicotine patches and gum.

 In keeping with the increasing emphasis of early detection and modification of risk factors for chronic disease such as diabetes and ischaemic heart disease, we offer these health check-ups.

 A limited number of free checks are available for: